 Yet, your desire to go out, shake off the week (or your Tuesday) and return home with a little buzz remains strong.
 What is the thirty or forty-something (hell, even 50-something) to do?
 Not to worry; there are plenty of places to party in Toronto if you’re over 30.

 Despite the energetic sounds of resident DJ Bellosound and the endless flow of champagne and cocktails, it’s pretty impossible to feel old at dbar, thanks to the mixed bag of fixtures you’ll find within its well-designed walls.
-Let’s be honest; when speciality cocktails start at $18 (and are totally worth every penny, by the way), the fresh-out-of-university set couldn’t afford to drink there even if they wanted to.
+Let’s be honest; when specialty cocktails start at $18 (and are totally worth every penny, by the way), the fresh-out-of-university set couldn’t afford to drink there even if they wanted to.

 Whether for drinks with clients, a boozy Saturday night with friends or for some quality happy hour action (they have $7 martinis from 4 pm to 7 pm daily), Pravda Vodka Bar caters to a mature set of vodka lovers who have a desire to let loose.
 Now a fixture in the St. Lawrence Market ‘hood for more seasoned partiers, the two-story spot remains out of the geographical confines of most west-of-Yonge-only 20-somethings.

 While it may be nestled right in the thick of the debauchery-filled King West neighbourhood, Baro’s password-protected Escobar is the downtown core’s latest hangout for the city’s mature set of cool kids in the know.
-While it gets as rammed as a nightclub does on weekend nights, the well-crafted cocktail menu of both familiar faves and South American-inspired house specialities is worth the occasional bumping of elbows.
+While it gets as rammed as a nightclub does on weekend nights, the well-crafted cocktail menu of both familiar faves and South American-inspired house specialties is worth the occasional bumping of elbows.

 As what seems to be the preferred birthday drink venue of choice for the 30-plus crowd as of late, Kensington Market’s El Rey offers a variety of mezcals to accompany small plates of Mexican bites.
 The good news is that most early 20-somethings have no idea what mezcal even is, so it’s rare to find too many younger millennials in this cozy spot.